OscarGVelasco/LotOfCells/readme.md

 # Introduction

 Single cell sequencing unveils a treasure trove into the biological and molecular characteristics of samples.
-Yet, within this flood of data, the challenge to draw meaningful conclusions sometimes can be hard.

-Here we introduce `LotOfCells`: a simple R package designed to explore the intricate landscape of phenotypic data within single-cell studies.
-An example of such analysis would be to test the proportion of different cell-types across conditions.
+Here we introduce `LotOfCells`: a simple R package designed to explore the intricate landscape of phenotype data within single-cell studies.
+An archetypal example of such analysis would be to test the differences in proportion between cell-types across conditions, but it can be used in many scenarios e.g: test if a specific cell-type or class proportion is dependent of sequencing date as a quality check.

 ### Overview of test and visualizations available in LotOfCells